willagc/willagc/README.md

-Interested in computer networking, Linux, FOSS, and non-trivial automation.
+Interested in Network Automation, Security, Linux, and K8s.